-HOW DOES COACHING CONTRIBUTE TO THE SUCCESS OF MY ORGANIZATION?
+HOW CAN COACHING CONTRIBUTE TO THE SUCCESS OF NONPROFIT ORGANIZATIONS?

-Nonprofit leaders, grantmakers and other coaching proponents regularly refer to the ripple effect coaching can have on organizations (see graphic, page 9).
+Coaches, nonprofit leaders and grantmakers regularly refer to the ripple effect coaching can have on organizations (see graphic, page 4).
 As an individual or team begins to realize personal benefits from coaching, those benefits can spread throughout the organization to enhance its overall efficiency and effectiveness.
 Some specific organizational benefits of coaching include:

 Stronger Leadership.
 The CAP Project's survey of individuals who have worked with an executive coach for at least three months found that respondents believe coaching contributed to significant improvements in key leadership and management skills.
 Coachees' responses to open-ended questions pointed to specific benefits accruing to their organizations.

+"I am trying to be more sensitive to process and relationships as opposed to being so outcome-focused.
+It is hard, but I have come to realize that in order to work with boards and staff, I need to develop my emotional intelligence."
 They said coaching helped them manage staff and personnel issues, as well as finance and fund-raising responsibilities, more effectively.
 They also said they were better equipped to handle conflict in their organizations because of coaching.